UPDATE POSTED 10/10/2017 based on new Microsoft information. Changes to the original SkyKick blog, posted on 21 August, are noted below in ITALICS.

 - Most organizations run multiple versions of Outlook, so it’s worth the time to check every user.

-- Notify your customer of any required upgrades
+- Notify your customer of any recommended upgrades

 ***This conversation is a great opportunity for your sales team to explore new features and services with your customer.
 Consider discussing: